-Team Roster - Minimum of 6 and maximum of 8 players, composed of a proportional number of players with and without intellectual disabilities.
+Team GAME Day Roster - Minimum of 6 and maximum of 8 players, composed of a proportional number of players with and without intellectual disabilities.
+A team may also have 2 alternates that can be activated for the day.
+The roster does not change between games.